cvaranko/busit_103/README.md

 # BUSIT 103
-These files contain my assignments from my BUSIT 103 class at Bellevue College using SQL Server Express.
+These files contain my assignments from my SQL Fundamentals class at Bellevue College using SQL Server Express.
 (AdventureWorks)